jrdpinto/EASTLExamples/docs/StringView.md

 .LC2:
         .string "Amanda Hugginkiss"
 main:
-        mov     edi, OFFSET FLAT:.LC1
         sub     rsp, 8
         mov     esi, OFFSET FLAT:.LC0
+        mov     edi, OFFSET FLAT:.LC1
+        call    PrankMoe(char const*, char const*)
+        mov     rdi, QWORD PTR MOE_DIALOGUE_2[rip]
+        mov     esi, OFFSET FLAT:.LC2
-        call    PrankMoe(char const*, char const*) [clone .part.0] mov     rdi, QWORD PTR MOE_DIALOGUE_2[rip]
+        call    PrankMoe(char const*, char const*)
-        test    rdi, rdi
-        je      .L19
-        cmp     BYTE PTR [rdi], 0
-        jne     .L24
-.L19:
         xor     eax, eax
         add     rsp, 8
         ret
-.L24:
-        mov     esi, OFFSET FLAT:.LC2
-        call    PrankMoe(char const*, char const*) [clone .part.0] jmp     .L19
 .LC3:
         .string "Uh, %.*s?
 Hey, I'm lookin for %.*s!\n"
 MOE_DIALOGUE_2:
         .quad   .LC3
 ```
 </details>

-A few observations:

-- The ‘constexpr’ strings are stored in the read-only memory section at LC0-2 and referenced directly.
-The non constexpr string is referenced via a pointer instead.
+This is a very simple program so the disassembly is fairly straightforward.
+All of the strings here are stored in the binary and referenced to avoid copying.
+It is worth nothing that the ‘constexpr’ strings are stored in the read-only memory section at LC0/1/2 and referenced directly.
+The non constexpr string ``MOE_DIALOGUE_2`` however, is referenced via a pointer.
 This is the advantage of using constexpr for string literals - they are evaluated statically and referenced directly.
-- There are two versions of the 'PrankMoe()' function in the binary - the original which checks the input strings to ensure that they are not null/empty, and an optimised version `PrankMoe(char const*, char const*) [clone .part.0]:` that excludes the null/empty check.
-The optimised version appears to be used when it is certain that the input strings are not null or empty.

 ## EASTL String literals
 Let's now [replace ``constexpr const char*``](StringLiteral/EASTLString/EASTLString.cpp) with ``eastl::string`` to see the impact it has on this code.